 Seagulls have special glands that filter out the salt.
 The salt is then transported to the ‘nostrils’ at its bill.
 By shaking its head and bill firmly, the salt flies out off the nostrils.

 But also, in a way seagulls are always with us, with the coastal dweller.
 Everywhere where we are, they are too.
 Circling above our heads, observing us with their cold, emotionless piercing, yellow-ringed eyes.
 Looking from above at the world, at the people and their struggle.
 Ecce homo.
 As said, they grow old too, so probably they know you better than you know them.
-Like in the Dutch novel Meeuwen (Bernlef, 1975), symbolizing the contrast between men’s loneliness and misery, and the seagull’s unconstrained liberty.
+Like in the Dutch novel Meeuwen (Bernlef 1975), symbolizing the contrast between men’s loneliness and misery, and the seagull’s unconstrained liberty.
 The main character Arend Wijtman in the book Meeuwen finds a seagull drenched in petrol.
 It sits helpless at the water-line at the beach on the Wadden Sea island where Wijtman stays.
 Out of pity, Arend kills the animal.
 With this act, he kills what contrasts him.
 All hope is lost, therefore.
 A forbade the main character will kill himself too, soon.
+Did writer Bernlef warn us to appreciate and respect nature in our interest?

 The seagull as being a symbol of freedom was -unfortunately- also used by the fascist movement National Socialistische Beweging (NSB) in the Netherlands (1931-1945).
 The current Dutch political party Partij voor de Vrijheid (PPV) and Greek political party Ανεξάρτητοι Έλληνες (ANEL) both use (a reference to) the seagull as their symbol too.